anthonylan/YTHook/README.md

 </section>
 ```

-The `class` is `isActive` adds a red at the bottom the link of the current page, and should be removed or added following the page sequence.
+The `class` => `isActive` adds a red line at the bottom of the link on the current page, and should be removed or added following the page sequence.

+## Initialize Hook?
+No need to initialize Hook, it has already been initialized.

 ## ❔Have Questions?